 Often I get the feeling that my little one is already a fourteen year old trapped in a four year old body.
 She seems so mature most of the time, with opinions about everything, and her crazy vocab -telling me an outfit won’t do because it’s “just not fascinating enough”.
 Say what?
 I worry that I expect too much from her, and that she needs to remind me periodically that she’s still pretty new here with a well timed meltdown.
 This is advice I’d love to give her to make her teen years more bearable.

 While I realize that you must think I’m as old as dirt and dumb as a brick about now, I hold a few of the tools you need to run the gauntlet that is adolescence.

 It’s OK to Disagree

 I was lucky, and the first important lesson was instilled in me when I was 11 by my Dad, the Zen Master Boppa.
-I was fighting with my sister, who was 5 at the time over something that obviously seemed really important to me, and I was getting more and more torqued out of shape that I couldn’t get her to see things my way.
+I was fighting with my sister, who was 5 at the time over something that obviously seemed really important to me, and I was getting more and more torqued out of shape because I couldn’t get her to see things my way.
 My Dad pulled me aside and asked me, “Why do you care what a 5 year old thinks?”
 It only took a few minutes for me to grasp the concept, and I’ve carried it with me ever since.